 2) Blankets- Most Bed Blankets for college will be standard twin-bed blankets.
 Due to blankets being tucked, folded, and in general large, it is not necessary to seek the Twin XL label on your dorm's bed blanket.
 Just remember your Twin Long bed is typically 36" or 39" by 80".
 If your blanket is bigger, you should be fine.

 Final Tip: Although looking for the words Twin XL is important, in some cases you'll ultimately want to look for the measurements.
 Remember your twin long bed is 80" long and if the product is fitted you need 80".
-If it is not fitted then you just to ensure it is close.

 5 Essentials to Ensure A Good Night's Sleep in a Dorm Bed